jeff6942016/entra-identity-platform/azure-ciem-least-privilege/README.md

 **Remediation:** removed the standing Owner assignment and replaced it with a **PIM-eligible** assignment that must be activated on demand, gated by **MFA and a written justification** and time-limited so it self-expires.

+**Why this fix:** Deleting the assignment would break the legitimate occasional work, so the goal is not removal but removing the *standing* target.
+PIM-eligible keeps the access available on demand while it only exists during a justified, time-boxed, MFA-gated window.

 <details>
 <summary>Evidence</summary>